 Cabin John Regional Park Trails

-This park offers over four miles of natural surface trails and approximately two miles of hard surface trails.
+Cabin John Regional Park offers over four miles of natural surface trails and approximately two miles of paved trails through wooded landscapes.
 The key trail in the park is the Cabin John Stream Valley Trail, which extends from the park all the way to MacArthur Blvd near the C&O Canal and Potomac River.
 From Tuckerman Lane, the trail extends north to Goya Drive.
-Unless noted otherwise on the map, trails marked “Natural Surface” and “Hard Surface” are “Shared by All” trails which includes hikers, bikers, and equestrians.
+Unless noted otherwise on the map, trails marked “Natural Surface” and “Hard Surface” are “Shared by All” trails, which include hikers, bikers, and equestrians.

 Sligo Creek Park

-Sligo Creek is a free-flowing tributary of the Anacostia river in Maryland.
-Surrounded by woods and filled with trails, Sligo Creek Park is an excellent escape for anyone looking to get out of the city to breathe in fresh air and observe the beautiful foliage.
-The trails provide plenty of exploration for anyone looking for an adventure and hikers often report seeing various birds and other wildlife.
+Sligo Creek is a free-flowing tributary of the Anacostia River in Maryland.
+Surrounded by woods and filled with trails, Sligo Creek Park is an excellent escape for anyone looking to get out of the city to breathe in the fresh air and take in the beauty of the changing foliage.
+The trails provide plenty of exploration for anyone looking for an adventure, and hikers often report seeing various birds and other wildlife.

 Black Hill Regional Park